grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 just came back from seeing hasan minhaj on tour in nj, he's really funny, he made some good jokes about crypto/bitcoin haha

+trying to finish an app today, hopefully i can do it!!

 # A wise man was once asked:
 # "Who do you value most among people?"
 # He replied: "The one whose manners are most noble,